 The truth is, without the faintest understanding of divorce etiquette, I had no idea how to deal with myself and my emotions, my ex-husband and others around me.
 I had no idea where to even begin, and my lack of knowledge was taking me on a steep downward spiral away from recovery.

-I created my own structured system for recovery using my skills as a corporate change specialist – now of course the 21-Day Divorce Angel system.
+I created my own structured system for recovery using my skills as a corporate change specialist – now of course the 21-Day Divorce Coach system.

 Key to this was learning and understanding good divorce etiquette, which gave me the strength, belief and strategy to follow the recovery steps with power and decorum, and get back to a happy, normal life.